Aureliux/CSE_687/README.txt

 Summary:
 This is a MapReduce program that takes in a set of text files from an input folder designated by the user and returns a text file that contains every word contained in the input files and how many times each word is repeated.
-Each class has a corresponding header to declare their methods and include files.
-The program will prompt user to enter 3 path.
-The first is the input files path, the second is thr intermediate output files, the last is the output files path.
+Each class has a corresponding header to declare its methods and include files.
+The program will prompt the user to enter 3 paths.
+The first is the input files path, the second is the intermediate output files, and the last is the output files path.

 Program Contains the Following Classes:

 Main - Prompts the user to designate input folder, temporary folder, and output folder.
-Then, it sends those folder paths to the the Workflow class.
+Then, it sends those folder paths to the Workflow class.

 Workflow Class - Calls the FileManager class to handle file operations and the Mapper, Sorter, and Reducer classes to handle the modification algorithms.